zehranurr/DataScience-HeartDisease/Report.md

+# What is a Naive Bayes?
+  Naive Bayes is a statistical classification technique based on Bayes Theorem.
+It is one of the simplest supervised learning algorithms.
+Naive Bayes classifier is the fast, accurate and reliable algorithm.
+Naive Bayes classifiers have high accuracy and speed on large datasets.

+#  Advantages
+- Less complex: Compared to other classifiers, Naïve Bayes is considered a simpler classifier since the parameters are easier to  estimate.
+As a result, it’s one of the first algorithms learned within data science and machine learning courses.
+- Scales well: Compared to logistic regression, Naïve Bayes is considered a fast and efficient classifier that is fairly accurate when the conditional independence assumption holds.
+It also has low storage requirements.
+- Can handle high-dimensional data: Use cases, such document classification, can have a high number of dimensions, which can be difficult for other classifiers to manage.

+ # Disadvantages:
+- Subject to Zero frequency: Zero frequency occurs when a categorical variable does not exist within the training set.
+For example, imagine that we’re trying to find the maximum likelihood estimator for the word, “sir” given class “spam”, but the word, “sir” doesn’t exist in the training data.
+The probability in this case would zero, and since this classifier multiplies all the conditional probabilities together, this also means that posterior probability will be zero.
+To avoid this issue, laplace smoothing can be leveraged.
+- Unrealistic core assumption: While the conditional independence assumption overall performs well, the assumption does not always hold, leading to incorrect classifications.

  ------------- The Classification algorithm is a Supervised Learning technique that is used to identify the category of new observations on the basis of training data.
 In Classification, a program learns from the given dataset or observations and then classifies new observation into a number of classes or groups.
 Such as, Yes or No, 0 or 1, Spam or Not Spam, cat or dog, etc. Classes can be called as targets/labels or categories.
 Binary Classifier: If the classification problem has only two possible outcomes, then it is called as Binary Classifier.
 Examples: YES or NO, MALE or FEMALE, SPAM or NOT SPAM, CAT or DOG, etc.